kevinallen/waiver_coach/scraping/README.md

 db.projections.remove({})
 ```

-Then run the scripts from the terminal.
+Then run the python scripts from the terminal.
+For example, to get data for week 12:

 ```Shell
 python scraping/espn_proj.py 12 \